langkoos/fem2/README.md

 ##### Run MATSim <a name="runmatsim"></a>

-1. There should be a file directly in the `fem` directory with name approximately as `au-flood-evacuation-0.11.0-SNAPSHOT-jar-with-dependencies.jar`.
+1. There should be a file directly in the `FEM` base directory with name approximately as `au-flood-evacuation-0.11.0-SNAPSHOT-jar-with-dependencies.jar`.
 1. Double-click on that file (in a file system browser).
 A simple GUI should open.
 1. In the GUI, click on the "Choose" button for configuration file.
-Navigate to `scenario/fem2016_v20180307` and load `config-just-run-plans-file.xml`.
+Navigate to `scenario/fem2016_v20180307` and load `00config-just-run-plans-file.xml`.
 1. Increase memory.
 8000 MB is a good number, but less should do here as well.
 1. Press the "Start MATSim" button.
 This should run MATSim.
 1. "Open" the output directory.
 You can drag files into VIA as was already done above.